EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

 - **StatVisAnalyzer module**: Provides a set of functions to perform the following tasks:
   - Explores and processes the synthetic datasets
-  - Performs the chi-square test to evaluate the similarity between two datasets with error bars.
+  - Performs the chi-square test to evaluate the similarity between two datasets
   - Calculates confidence intervals and standard errors
   - Functions to visualize the datasets, including scatter plots, histograms, boxplots

-![TelescopeML main modules to manipulate the training example, build the ML model, train and tune it, and ultimately extract the target features from the observational data.](TelescopeML_Modules_Infograph.jpg){height="700pt"}
+![TelescopeML main modules to manipulate the training example, build the ML model, train and tune it, and ultimately extract the target features from the observational data.](TelescopeML_Modules_Infograph.jpg){height="900pt"}

 # Documentation